spring-media/Carlos/README.md

 To run the example project, clone the repo.
 You'll find sample schemes for `iOS`, `watchOS`, `Mac OS` and `tvOS`.

-For detailed information about what it's possible to do with `Carlos` and `Carlos Futures` please respectively have a look [here](https://github.com/WeltN24/Carlos/blob/master/Carlos/README.md#usage) and [here](https://github.com/WeltN24/Carlos/blob/master/Futures/README.md#usage).
+For detailed information about what it's possible to do with `Carlos` and `Pied Piper` please respectively have a look [here](https://github.com/WeltN24/Carlos/blob/master/Carlos/README.md#usage) and [here](https://github.com/WeltN24/Carlos/blob/master/Futures/README.md#usage).

 ## Tests

-`Carlos` and `Carlos Futures` are thouroughly tested so that the features they are designed to provide are safe for refactoring and as much as possible bug-free.
+`Carlos` and `Pied Piper` are thouroughly tested so that the features they are designed to provide are safe for refactoring and as much as possible bug-free.

 We use [Quick](https://github.com/Quick/Quick) and [Nimble](https://github.com/Quick/Nimble) instead of `XCTest` in order to have a good BDD test layout, and have more than **2000 tests** covering the codebase at the moment.

 ## Future development

-`Carlos` and `Carlos Futures` are under development and [here](https://github.com/WeltN24/Carlos/issues) you can see all the open issues.
+`Carlos` and `Pied Piper` are under development and [here](https://github.com/WeltN24/Carlos/issues) you can see all the open issues.
 They are assigned to milestones so that you can have an idea of when a given feature will be shipped.

 If you want to contribute to this repo, please: